-Another class of medications called long-acting beta agonists (LABAs for short) are more commonly used in treating severe asthma.
+Another class of medications called long-acting beta-agonists (LABAs for short) is more commonly used in treating severe asthma.
 LABAs are also long-acting bronchodilators.
 Frequently, they are combined with an inhaled steroid, when the steroid alone does not sufficiently provide asthma control.4 Examples include formoterol and salmeterol.

 Who needs a long-acting muscarinic antagonist?

 In general, people who need more than an inhaled steroid to treat their asthma are those classified as having persistent, poorly-controlled asthma.
 These are people who have ongoing symptoms, even after consistently taking their inhaled steroids.
 Inhaled steroids stop and control the inflammation in the airways caused by asthma.
 But sometimes that is not enough to provide adequate asthma control.1